 Poolman is an active supervisor of researchers.
 In total, he supervised over sixty PhD students and thirty postdoctoral fellows, many of whom subsequently started their own careers in science or industry.
 They often still enjoy collaborating with him to solve challenging biological questions.
 At present, he is supervising another twenty-one PhD students, twelve postdoctoral researchers and four laboratory technicians.
 He is also known as an inspiring instructor and mentor.
 His attitude is that of a master-apprentice and, in that capacity, he tries to elevate both undergraduate students and PhD students (as future research leaders) from various disciplines and cultures to a higher level.
 In doing so, he encourages mutual collaboration and the result is that together they achieve much more than the sum of their individual contributions.

 Poolman is known as a passionate leader who breaks through the disciplinary boundaries with great drive and commitment and he is able to make interdisciplinary connections in a firm and productive manner.
 He has, for instance, over the past few decades set out themes in various boards and working groups within the faculty in an excellent way, for example regarding strategy formation and the Tenure Track policy.
 This policy intends to attract excellent young scientific staff, who will complete a well-defined and supportive career path with the goal of becoming a professor.
 He was also an active member of the UG’s Corona Crisis Team and, under his leadership, concrete plans have been made to restart the research activities following the lockdown.
-He was a Board member of the top research school Zernike Institute for Advanced Materials and he has been a Board member and Director of the GBB research institute for ten years already.
+He was a Board member of the top research school Zernike Institute for Advanced Materials and the GBB research institute.
 He shows great commitment to keeping up and profiling the quality of the scientific research and the purchase of state-of-the-art equipment.
 Over the years, he has attracted a great number of excellent young scientists and staff, including many women.
 He also played a significant role as the leader of various local, national and international research programmes.
 On an international level, he is an indispensable leader in various interdisciplinary European networks and he is the secretary of large European public-private research consortia.

 With his excellent performance as a leader and advocate, Poolman has enhanced the natural sciences in the Netherlands in many ways.
 For example, as one of the front runners in the young field of synthetic biology, he is a frequent discussion partner or advisor during societal discussions about the ethical and safety aspects that are linked to tinkering with genes, designing cells and the ability to engineer life.
 Like no other, he is able to clearly explain how the research in his laboratory on the construction of a cell contributes to our fundamental understanding of how life originated and how it is possible to think of new strategies to intervene in case something is wrong, as is the case with disease, for example.